hashicorp/terraform-provider-google-beta/website/docs/r/compute_global_address.html.markdown

   (Optional)
   The prefix length of the IP range.
 If not present, it means the address field is a single IP address.
   This field is not applicable to addresses with addressType=EXTERNAL.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-  See [Provider Versions](https://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

 * `address_type` -
   (Optional)